WBTK: History

-The station was founded in 1927 as WMBG ("Magnetos, Batteries, and Generators"), a 10-watt station on AM 1380, by auto parts dealer Wilbur Havens.
+The station was first authorized on January 7, 1927, as WMBG, a 10-watt station at around 1360 kHz, to auto parts dealer Wilbur Havens.
 It was based on the second floor of Havens' shop on West Broad and Laurel streets in downtown Richmond.
 Havens spent $500 to build the station.
+Although the call letters were randomly assigned from a sequential roster of available call signs, they were also said to stand for "Magnetos, Batteries, and Generators".
+The station began test transmissions later that month.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927, when WMBG was assigned to 1360 kHz.
+In addition, stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WMBG, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+On November 11, 1928, the FRC made a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WMBG was assigned to 1210 kHz, sharing the frequency with WTAZ.

-By 1939, it had moved to a new studio a few blocks down West Broad.
-In 1947, he added an FM station on 98.1, WCOD (now WTVR-FM), followed a year later by the South's first television station, WTVR-TV (channel 6).
+By 1939, the station had moved to a new studio a few blocks down West Broad.
+In 1947, Havens added an FM station on 98.1, WCOD (now WTVR-FM), followed a year later by the South's first television station, WTVR-TV (channel 6).
 Channel 6 is still located on West Broad, years after its former radio sisters moved out.

 Havens sold WTVR, WMBG, and WCOD to Roy H. Park Communications in 1966.
-Park changed the radio stations' callsigns to WTVR (AM) and WTVR-FM, respectively.
+Park changed the radio stations' call signs to WTVR (AM) and WTVR-FM, respectively.
 When Park died in 1993, the company's assets were sold to a Lexington, Kentucky group of investors that sold the radio properties separately to various owners, with WTVR-AM-FM going to Clear Channel (now iHeartMedia) in 1995.
 The AM station changed its calls to WVBB in 2000.
 Clear Channel sold the AM station to Salem Communications in 2001 and changed the format to Christian talk under its current calls, WBTK.
 It has since been sold to locally-based Mount Rich Media and airs Spanish Christian talk.